 It is important to remember that the school's rules apply at school, on school property, at school-sponsored events, and on school transportation.
-In some cases, a student can be suspended from school transportation for infractions of school bus rules.
-The consequence issued depends on 1) the severity of the act and 2) the number of violations or repeat offenses.
-Behavior that disrupts the staff/students, the school day, or the learning process (whether in the classroom or outside of the classroom) will be dealt with through the use of a "level by level" approach which is as follows:
+A student can be suspended from school transportation for infractions of school bus rules.
+Behavior that disrupts the staff/students, the school day, or the learning process (whether inside or outside the classroom) will be addressed using "level by level" approach which is as follows: